Stemer114/Reprap_KTY-84-130/README.md

   see folder Repetier

-Connection the KTY 84-130 to your reprap controller
+Connection of the KTY 84-130 to your reprap controller
 -----

 The setup right now is the KTY 84-130 connected instead of the 100k Thermistor,